Sugapriyan-P-K/Sugapriyan-P-K/README.md

 ## Hi, I'm *Sugapriyan*.

-I am a student of *Computer Science Department*, Full Stack Developer and Software Engineer with experience on working virtual internship and personal projects.
+I'm a Full Stack Developer and Software Engineer with experience on working virtual internship and personal projects.
 I have good problem solving skills and eager to learn new tools and technologies.

 ## Github Stats